nuls-io/NIPs/NIPs/NIP-4_NULS Ambassadors participate in the election rules (Last call).md

 a.
 Publish the work plan of the next 3 months for public discussion for15 days（Ambassador of last quarter's continuation proposal for public discussion for 7 days ）

-Please post on the NULS forum: https://nuls.community/t/community-fund
+Please post on the NULS forum: https://forum.nuls.io/c/governance/nuls-proposals/27

 b.
 Designate a Councilor to initiate a formal proposal and vote for you.
 The vote will last for a 15-day period, so do your best to swing the votes and campaign!

 c.
-If you’re elected, create a node and name it (Country+Ambassador).
+If you’re elected, create a node and name it (Country/Area+Ambassador).
 Set the commission rate to 80%.
 The NULS Foundation will stake 200,000 NULS tokens in your node.